taylorbodin/ECE281_Lab1/README.md

 ##Design Implementation for 8bit
 8bit functionality was added to the project through the use of STD_LOGIC_VECTORS and the arithematic library.
 An input and output bus of 8 bits was defined and configured to use the correct toggles and led's in the .ucf.
-The algorithm for 2's complement was implemented in the following line:
+The algorithm for 2's complement can be summarized as NOTing all the inputs and then adding one.
+This was implemented in the following line:

     outputs <= STD_LOGIC_VECTOR(SIGNED(not inputs) + 1 );

+##Functionality
+3Bit functionality was successfully demonstrated on 23 January during class.
+8Bit functionality was successfully demonstrated on 27 January during class.

 ##Documentation
 Dr. Neebel